mountain-pass/hooked/_BACKLOG.md

 - [ ] Inquirer > Add autocomplete plugin
 - [ ] Inquirer > Tree plugin
 - [ ] Slack runner
-- [ ] publish a yaml schema definition?
 - [ ] global settings > username or ssh key
 - [ ] identity, in history, use for ssh key gen and approval
 - [ ] permissions (only really enforcable on server)